mikprin/synopsys_safety_demo_gui/README.md

 # Manual installation

 You need to have python3.10 and python3-pip installed for your platform.
 This is a main requirement.
+You can find the latest python [here](https://www.python.org/downloads/).
+You also need to install  python3-pip along the way.

 To install python3 dependencies from attached file, run: